Splunk product terminology

 The Splunk platform and Splunk software

-Use the Splunk platform to refer collectively to Splunk Cloud and Splunk Enterprise.
+Use the Splunk platform to refer to both Splunk Cloud Platform and Splunk Enterprise.
 Don't capitalize the "p" in "platform", and make sure you include a definite article.

 - The Splunk platform